Am I a Candidate for Rhinoplasty?

 You will normally be seen in the office within 1-2 weeks of your surgery, and then about 2 other times in the first couple of months.
 You will then be seen periodically to monitor healing.
 We follow Rhinoplasty patients up to one year after surgery.

-If you are interested in rhinoplasty in the Cleveland, Lyndhurst or Westlake area, call today to schedule a consultation with Dr Totonchi, (216) 778-2262.
+If you are interested in rhinoplasty in Cleveland, call today to schedule a consultation with Dr Totonchi, (216) 778-2262.